Board and Committees

 Education

-Bachelor of Science in Computer Science from Colorado State University.
-MS in Software Engineering from University of Minnesota
+Bachelor of Science in Computer Science, Colorado State University; MS in Software Engineering, University of Minnesota

-I have volunteered for several organizations: Boy Scouts of America, at the troop, district, and council level; Feed My Starving Children; Ruby’s Pantry; and, school board finance committee.
+I have volunteered for several organizations: Boy Scouts of America, at the troop, district, and council level; Feed My Starving Children; Ruby’s Pantry; and the school board finance committee.
 I have experience in technical skills and data analysis.

 Other